Skip to main content

 #

-Installing the Teleport Agent on isolated GPU nodes requires a proxy. yum kept failing due to certificate errors.
+Installing the Teleport Agent on isolated GPU nodes requires a proxy. yum/dnf failed with certificate errors.
 The fix was to explicitly configure the proxy in the repo file:

 # /etc/yum.repos.d/teleport.repo